 - Hand sanitizer and/or hand washing is available to clients.

-- Hand washing before and after treatment is policy for practitioner.
+- Hand washing before and after treatment is standard policy for practitioner.

-- Please arrive at your scheduled appointment time.
-We do not have a general waiting room.
+- Please arrive at your scheduled appointment time as we do not have a general waiting room.

 - All sheets/linens are sanitized and fresh for each client.